hogasa/dokuwiki-plugin-logger/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See the COPYING file in your DokuWiki folder for details